koodaamo/tnefparse/README.rst

 * rtfbody - just the RTF body

 Some of the above properties may be empty, depending on what's contained in the attachment that was parsed.

-A :code:`tnefparse` command-line utility is also provided for listing contents of TNEF files, extracting attachments found inside them and so on.

 Use :code:`python setup.py test` or :code:`python runtests.py` to run the tests.